farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-30-Result-Types.md

    - Failures -> don't save and tell caller what happened
      - Unauthorized
      - Validation error
+     - resource error
 -  Network calls
-   - Success -> /value
+   - Success -> value
    - Failures ->
      - Not available
      - Request returned an error code (e.g. 500 server error, 402 not found)
      - Invalid connection configuration

-It's important to recognize that we have two problems here
+These examples surface two core scenarios
 1. Maybe-Pattern: An operation that may or may not have a value.
 Success or failure is only determined by the presense of a value.
-It comes down to representing "Nothing"
+It comes down to representing "Something" and "Nothing"
-   1. E.g Find or parse.
+   - E.g Find or parse.
 They generally don't care about reporting error states
 2. Result-Pattern: Distinct information is needed for success and failure cases.
-Comes down to representing failure
+Comes down to representing multiple potential states of failure
-   1. E.g. Validation, Network calls, etc
+   - E.g. Validation, Network calls, etc

 ## Not the only one
 I know that I'm also not the only OO programmer to wrestle with this problem.
 I've seen it at several places I've worked.
-Questions threads on the topic can be found if you know the right keywords (like [here](https://codereview.stackexchange.com/questions/69377/result-class-which-wraps-another-object)).
+Questions threads can also be found if you know the right keywords (like [here](https://codereview.stackexchange.com/questions/69377/result-class-which-wraps-another-object)).

 However, the only people I've seen offering strong solutions in the OO world are people bringing ideas back from functional languages.
 For example,
 - https://github.com/vkhorikov/CSharpFunctionalExtensions